shvartz311/terraform-aws-alb-lambda-nginx/README.md

 You can install the things you usually work with and then commit that image and work with that.

 # some handy tools
-sudo apt install -y jq gzip nano tar git unzip wget docker.io ansible
+sudo apt install -y jq gzip nano tar git unzip wget docker.io epel-release ansible